whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are We So Lost.md

 ## Chapter 6: Why Are We So Lost?

 Everybody is born with a sense of dignity, meaning that we each have a natural impulse to _stand up for what's right_ for ourselves and our neighbors.
-When people only live by laws they support, that urge to stand for what's right is also the urge to uphold the laws of their society.
+When people only live by laws they support, that urge to stand for what's right is also the urge to uphold the laws of their society and seek justice.

 As I studied healthy cultures, I repeatedly saw a common response in times of trouble: people come together, discuss the problem, and consider how to respond collectively so they can return to that respectful way of life that all humans expect from birth.